 After your desserts, spend some time shopping at the stores that The Old Mill offers.
 Take the kids to the Toy Bin, a shop that offers new toys as well as favorites that your grandmother played with.
 Spinning tops, red wagons, kaleidoscopes, and rocking horses are in abundance here, as are stuffed animals of all shapes and sizes.
 Meanwhile, some of the adults can browse Sassafras, a boutique that offers jewelry, accessories, gifts, and much more.
 Here you can find the perfect pair of earrings for your evening out, a special gift for a friend back home, or even a new handbag for yourself!

 The Old Mill has been a staple in Pigeon Forge, Tennessee, for more than 150 years, and it’s here to stay!
 The square is constantly making renovations and adding new and exciting features to their stores and restaurants, allowing even long-time visitors something new to see every time.
 Stop by The Old Mill Square on your next Pigeon Forge vacation before returning home to your Pigeon Forge cabin rental.
-Whether you’re looking to book a honeymoon, anniversary trip, or a large family vacation, we have cabins of all size to accommodate!
+Whether you’re looking to book a honeymoon, anniversary trip, or a large family vacation, we have cabins of all sizes to accommodate!

 If you love The Old Mill…